bjornwallner/ML_medbioinfo/README.md

 This repository contains preparatory tasks, reading material and exercises for the Machine Learning in Medical Bioinformatics.

 ## Preparatory tasks (To be finished before the Workshop)
+Below is a list of tasks and reading material that should be finished before coming to the Workshop.
+The workload for the the preparatory tasks should be approximately one week, it is expected that you spend this amount of time to come prepared for the physical meeting.
+You are encourageFeel free to bring any questions that has come up for to the discussion.

 Many of the exercises will use Jupyter notebooks, an interactive Python environments that makes it possible to combine documentation with code.
+It is also possible to run Python and R code together.

 ### Setup
-* Read all of the instructions before starting.
+* Read all of the instructions before starting, some tasks are practial, e.g. like follow this tutorial and some are reading a few chapters.

 * Install [Anaconda](https://www.anaconda.com/download/) on your laptop, choose the Python 3.6 version.
 This will install a special version of Python that includes the Jupyter Notebook and basically all Python modules needed (deep-learning modules has to be installed separately), see instructions here: https://github.com/DeepLearningDTU/02456-deep-learning.